 Program Structure and Curriculum

 In the Wake Forest Internal Medicine Program, our overarching goals are to promote a progressive growth of proficiency in Internal Medicine knowledge and clinical skills throughout the three years of training.
 Interns enter a collegial environment that fosters appropriate autonomy early on in training, with a high level of support and guidance.
 As residents progress through the curriculum, they develop as team leaders and are well-positioned to practice Internal Medicine independently upon graduation.

 The HO-2 and HO-3 years are designed to facilitate the growth and maturation of the house officer into a skilled internist.
 Upper level residents transition to a role of leader and manager of the general medicine and subspecialty inpatient services noted above.
-Additional blocks include a geriatrics ward (the ACE Unit), 2 blocks of night float coverage, and the medical intensive care and coronary care units.
+Additional blocks include a geriatrics ward (the ACE Unit), 2 blocks of night float coverage, and the medical intensive care and cardiology/coronary care units.
 The remaining blocks consist of subspecialty consults and clinic experiences, 1 block of combined general internal medicine consults and ED consults, private practice internal medicine clinic, general medicine acute care clinic, VA outpatient clinic, as well as Board Study and other various electives.
 Elective time allows tailoring of the upper level schedule to the interests of each resident.
 Most residents schedule at least one research block.

 During the HO-2 and HO-3 years of the program, the schedule follows a general structure of alternating between 4-week ward services and 4-week non-ward rotations.
 Continuity clinics are not scheduled during inpatient ward services.
 Resident continuity clinics are organized into practices, and residents have concentrated clinic weeks during their non-ward blocks that include dedicated sessions for ambulatory teaching and quality improvement.